Bezdarnost/sr-image-mosaic/README.md

 From these patches, I extract embeddings to quickly retrieve contextually appropriate patches through vector search.
 To achieve high-quality resolution, I apply a 4x upscaling using the HAT model, which is specifically trained for RealSR tasks to handle noise effectively.
 This approach provides a unique twist on Retrieval-Augmented Generation (RAG), using stored image "memory" to generate a coherent, high-resolution mosaic that extends beyond traditional super resolution techniques.

+I've used DF2K dataset.
+Its contain only 3450 images.
+With bigger dataset and smaller patches we can succeed better results.

 ---

 Let me know if there’s any more you’d like to add or adjust!